rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 > If some components on the page have their `immediate` attributes set to `true`, then the validations, conversions, and events associated with these components will be processed during this phase.

 # 8. Introduction to Facelets
+Facelets: the view declaration language for JavaServer Faces technology.

 ## What is Facelets

 *Facelets* feature includes the following: (20230702)
 * Use of XHTML for creating web pages
 * Support for *Facelets* tag libraries in addition to JavaServer Faces and JSTL tag libraries